 Each morning I start off by writing one paragraph on why I trade, and my thoughts to focus on throughout the day.
 This may be something that I’ve been struggling with recently, or it may just be a reminder to limit my expectations and follow the plan.
 I express gratitude that I get to trade for a living.
 Or some mornings I just remind myself I belong here; that trading for a living is what I do.

-Limiting my expectations is another big one.
+Limiting my expectations is a big one.
 I don’t want expectations going into the day.
 I know how my trading plan performs, but on any single day I could lose, make lots, or find no trades.
 My only job is to analyze the price action and maintain a calm and focused mind.

 If I have been jumping out of trades too early (or into trades too early), I write a few words about this and how I’m going to do better at that ONE task today.